APISENSE/docs/en/1.3.0/guide/sdk/index.md

 ## Add your private key

-If you want allow people to see your private collects, add the following line before creating the Sdk singleton:
+If you want to allow people to see your private collects, add the following line before creating the SDK singleton:

     apisense.useAccessKey(accessKey);